 Steroids are also used in the management of imatinib-induced cardiogenic shock.
 In such circumstances, elevation of the serum troponin level or an abnormal echocardiographic study is an indication for starting steroids.

 Imatinib mesylate (Gleevec) is the drug of choice for hypereosinophilic syndrome with FIP1L1/PDGFRA.
-A tyrosine kinase inhibitor, imatinib is also a potent inhibitor of other mutations, such as BCR-ABL, C-KIT, and PDGFRβ.
+A tyrosine kinase inhibitor, imatinib is also effective in patients with other mutations, such as BCR-ABL, C-KIT, and PDGFRβ.

 Other complications of imatinib include the following: